Localized Floquet states in gated bilayer graphene induced by a focused optical beam with orbital angular momentum: numerical result

 (i)For the system with $p=0$ and $l=0$, the energy levels in both valleys are weakly sensitive to the magnetic field, so that the critical magnetic field is larger than 25 T.

-(ii) For the system with $p=1$ and $l=0$, in the K valley, the energy spectrum has a few discrete bands around zero energy as $A_{0}/\omega>4$ V/nm; in the K$^{\prime}$ valley, the energy spectrum has large gap as $A_{0}/\omega<6$ V/nm.
-Thus, as $A_{0}/\omega$ being between $4$ V/nm and $6$ V/nm, applying static magnetic field could induce K-valley-polarized two-fold degenerated zero energy with sizable $E_{d}$.
-The energy spectrum of a specific system with $A_{0}/\omega=4.5$ V/nm versus the static magnetic field is plotted in Fig. \ref{figure_3}(a,c).
+(ii) For the system with $p=1$ and $l=0$, in the K valley, the energy spectrum has a few discrete bands around zero energy as $A_{0}\omega>4$ V/nm; in the K$^{\prime}$ valley, the energy spectrum has large gap as $A_{0}\omega<6$ V/nm.
+Thus, as $A_{0}\omega$ being between $4$ V/nm and $6$ V/nm, applying static magnetic field could induce K-valley-polarized two-fold degenerated zero energy level with sizable $E_{d}$.
+The energy spectrum of a specific system with $A_{0}\omega=4.5$ V/nm versus the static magnetic field is plotted in Fig. \ref{figure_3}(a,c).
 As $B_{z}$ reaches a critical value $16.5$ T, in the K valley, the two-fold degenerated zero energy level appears with $E_{zn}^{+}=0.008$ eV; in the K$^{\prime}$ valley, the gap of the energy spectrum remain being large.
 Thus, a K-valley-polarized two-fold degenerated zero energy level with $E_{d}=0.008$ eV is induced.
+The radial wave functions of the four components of one of the two zero energy Floquet states are plotted in Fig. \ref{figure_4}(a-d).
+The angular momentum index of the zero energy Floquet states is $q=0$, so that the azimuthal wave functions of the four components are $e^{-i\phi}$, $1$, $1$, and $e^{i\phi}$.
+The wave functions are highly localized within a circular area with $r<w_{0}$.
+The total probabilities in each of the four components, i.e., $\int_{0}^{\infty}2\pi r|\varphi_{T(B),A(B)}|^{2}dr$, are equal to $0.0721$, $0.2802$, $0.4422$, and $0.2055$.
+Thus, the electron is mainly localized at the B sublattice of the top layer and the A sublattice of the bottom layer, which lie directly below and above each other.
+Near to the center of the irradiated region, the difference between the phase angle of $\varphi_{T,B}$ and $\varphi_{B,A}$ is approximately equal to $\pi$.
+For the another zero energy Flouqet state, the radial wave functions of the four components correspond to the four functions in Fig. \ref{figure_4}(a-d) with inverse sequence; the angular momentum index is $q=0$.

-(iii) For the system with $p=0$ and $l=1$, as $A_{0}/\omega>8$ V/nm, multiple energy levels in the K valley are near to zero energy , and have high sensitivity to the static magnetic field, so that $E_{zn}^{+}$ is small at the critical magnetic fields.
-In the K$^{\prime}$ valley, the first energy level above zero energy reaches minimum as $A_{0}/\omega=9.4$ V/nm, which has large gap from the second energy level above zero energy.
-Thus, sizable static magnetic field could induced two-fold degenerated zero energy with large $E_{zn}^{-}$.
+(iii) For the system with $p=0$ and $l=1$, as $A_{0}\omega>8$ V/nm, multiple energy levels in the K valley are near to zero energy , and have high sensitivity to the static magnetic field, so that $E_{zn}^{+}$ is small at the critical magnetic fields.
+In the K$^{\prime}$ valley, the first energy level above zero energy reaches minimum as $A_{0}\omega=9.4$ V/nm, which has large gap from the second energy level above zero energy.
+Thus, sizable static magnetic field could induced two-fold degenerated zero energy level with large $E_{zn}^{-}$.
 However, $E_{g}^{+}$ is very small, so that $E_{d}$ is very small.